shelbyspees/speesblog/_posts/2015-03-02-book-review-seven-habits.md

 Don't just wait for your chance to speak.
 Chances are you may have something different to say once you truly understand what the other person is talking about.

 <h3 class="anchor" id="habit6">Habit 6: Synergize</h3>

 Oh, that word.
 The most [jargony](http://en.wikipedia.org/wiki/Synergy) of them all.
 What the heck does it mean?

-After reading this book a handful of times and pondering for a couple years, to my synergy can be described
+After reading this book a handful of times and pondering for a couple years, to me synergy can be described

 >The situation where the whole ends up being greater than the sum of its parts.

 A great example is music.
 Thinking back to my years as an orch dork, there were dozens of times when the different parts of the orchestra came together to make something absolutely incredible happen.
 Being in the middle of that is indescribable.
 It's like a high.
-(Shout out to Ed Kawakami for being an enabler!)
+(Shout out to [Ed Kawakami](http://www.onefiveone.org/) for being an enabler!)

 People talk about synergy all the time.
 When everything just falls into place.
 When a team just jells.
 When something great happens beyond what you ever imagined.